William Pamplin

 William Pamplin (5 August 1806 – 9 September 1899) was an English bookseller, publisher and botanist.
 Hunneman introduced many non-native European plants to the United Kingdom.

 Born in 1806 in Chelsea, Pamplin was the son of William Pamplin (1768–1844), a nurseryman.

 Pamplin wrote for the Magazine of Natural History, and became editor of The Phytologist, owned by John Hunneman.
 Pamplin married his daughter Caroline, and took over the magazine.
-He distributed two exsiccata-like series, namely Flora Dalmatica and Vicinity of Adelaide 1846.
+In the 1850th he distributed two exsiccata-like series, namely Flora Dalmatica and Vicinity of Adelaide 1846.

 Pamplin was also involved with the explorer Ludwig Leichhardt.